Barn House: History

 English settlement of the island of Martha's Vineyard began in 1641.
 One early settler in what is now Chilmark, Massachusetts was Nathan Skiffe, who established a 50 acre sheep farm in 1686.
 The raising of sheep continued to be a major business in Chilmark into the 19th century, and his property continued to be used for that purpose by descendants and extended family members into the early 20th century.
 Skiffe built a house on the property in about 1690.
 Evidence indicates that some of the timbers used in its construction may have been recycled from other structures, likely hauled from elsewhere on the island.
 In addition to the house, the only major structure to survive into the 20th century is a barn, dated to the 1780s.

 In 1919 Gertrude King acquired 43 acre, including the house and barn, on behalf of a group friends who eventually organized as the Chilmark Associates.
 This group of well-to-do liberal artists, writers, and activists sought to adapt the property for use as a communal summer retreat.
 To this end they adapted the barn for use as a dining and meeting center for their community, and constructed a series of cabins in which to live.
 In 1927 they formally named the property "Barn House".
 The membership of the Chilmark Associates fluctuated over time.
-Notable members and guests included journalist Walter Lippman, jurist Felix Frankfurter, judge and political activist Dorothy Kenyon, painter Thomas Hart Benton, and poet Sylvia Plath.
+Notable members and guests include journalist Walter Lippman, jurist Felix Frankfurter, judge and political activist Dorothy Kenyon, painter Thomas Hart Benton, poet Sylvia Plath, writer Max Eastman.